g3jiawei/Calendar/Phase4/Product.md

 Adding courses is more indicative of a person's background and interests than individual committments.
 Since a course embodies many students, this is classified as a common interest.
 Load data button is to allow the student to log in, which we consider as a synonym to log in.
 The choice of words is to play a subconscious role in the user mentality, where they have to load their course information to be able to access the functionalities of the application.

 The emphasis of a virtual calendar is done through the calendar interface.
-The visual in...
+The added committment in terms of an assignment and ...

+The is immediately reminded to the user in the main menu under the button "COUNT DOWN".
+But note, this is "not the count down of your life" as mentioned in our presentation.
+Currently, only the earliest upcoming committment is being set, but more will be added in later development phases.

 With the embodiment of common interests, we would like to implement a group-focussed feature where students can communicate with one another, knowing that others are on there.
-While many appilcations are often used beyond of their original purposed design, such as the facebook groups being used for course. discussion, we predict that _____ will be used between students as another form of communication.
+While many appilcations are often used beyond of their original purposed design, such as the facebook groups being used for course.

+Icalendar is a simplistic design, but powerful given the above detailed description....

+discussion, we predict that _____ will be used between students as another form of communication.
 This type of communication is annonymousity, impowering everyone to freely ask.
 These are features that rely on ...